Cold April weather pattern means more snow, fewer tornadoes over Lower 48

-On the plus side, the lack of warm, humid and unstable air over the Plains and South, which acts as fuel for severe thunderstorms and tornadoes, will be notably absent.
+On the plus side, warm, humid and unstable air over the Plains and South, which acts as fuel for severe thunderstorms and tornadoes, will be notably absent.

 The cool April pattern could last through the end of the month, suppressing severe weather but prolonging wintry weather, especially in northern and mountainous areas over the eastern two-thirds of the nation.